BCOBOB/AMonero/README.md

-# A Monero – A Monero Miner for Android
+# AMonero – Monero Miner for Android

 This MY adaption of a Forked Proof of concept using the xmrig miner inside an Android APK.